nicholas12136/Senior-Design-Vivisense/README.txt

 ### Final System

-The final design refined the physical pod enclosures (transitioned to soldered protoboard assemblies), migrated from a Cartesian to a polar occupancy grid, tuned hysteresis for stable real-world behavior, completed the caregiver web UI, and added full audio feedback in both Tonal and Verbal modes.
+The final design refined the physical pod enclosures, tuned the polar occupancy algorithm for stable real-world behavior, completed the caregiver web UI, and added audio feedback.
 The result is a fully integrated system that works across all three feedback channels simultaneously.

 <table border="0">
   <tr>